 Philadelphia, PA 19125

-On December 16, SugarHouse Casino, which operates under the same brand for owner Rush Street as SugarHouse Sportsbook, which is expected to launch for PA online sports betting early in 2019, opened its temporary facility as part of a soft launch.
+On December 16, SugarHouse Casino, which operates under the same brand for owner Rush Street as SugarHouse Sportsbook, which is expected to launch for PA online sports betting early in 2019, opened its temporary facility.
 They’ve outlined their plans in a proposal to the state for a permanent space that is expected to open in the spring.
 Here’s the mockup:

 777 Casino Dr.